openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 `"Managed"` to `"Unmanaged"`, the previously created *DNSRecord* CR will be updated appropriately.

+The existing `.status.endpointPublishingStrategy.loadbalancer.dnsManagementPolicy`
-The existing `.loadbalancer.dnsManagementPolicy` value of the ingresscontroller will be replicated to the *DNSRecord*'s `.spec.dnsManagementPolicy` as well, to clearly state which dns record is unmanaged.
-If the cluster admin were to delete the *DNSRecord* CR, the operator would recreate it (again reflecting and respecting the IngressController's `spec.endpointPublishingStrategy.loadBalancer.dnsManagementPolicy` field).
+value of the ingresscontroller will be replicated to the *DNSRecord*'s `.spec.dnsManagementPolicy` as well, to clearly state which dns record is unmanaged.
+If the cluster admin were to delete the *DNSRecord* CR, the operator would recreate it (again reflecting and respecting the IngressController's `status.endpointPublishingStrategy.loadBalancer.dnsManagementPolicy` field).

 Once the *DNSRecord* is set to `Unmanaged`, any updates done to it will be ignored by the operator, but it is to be noted that if the ingresscontroller is updated from `Unmanaged` to `Managed` any changes done will be lost during re-sync.

-If the ingresscontroller is deleted when `.loadbalancer.dnsManagementPolicy` is set to `Unmanaged`, the *DNSRecord* CR will be deleted as per the current implementation, but the DNS record on the cloud provider will not be deleted by the operator and will require the cluster admin to manually delete it.
+If the ingresscontroller is deleted, the DNSRecord CR will be deleted irrespective of the dnsManagementPolicy field in the ingresscontroller's spec and status.
+If `.status.endpointPublishingStrategy.loadbalancer.dnsManagementPolicy` is set to `Unmanaged` the DNS record on the cloud provider will not be deleted by the operator and will require the cluster admin to manually delete it.

-If `.spec.domain` on the ingresscontroller does not contain the `baseDomain` of the cluster DNS config, then the `.loadbalancer.dnsManagementPolicy` is automatically set to `Unmanaged`.
+If `.spec.domain` on the ingresscontroller does not contain the `baseDomain` of the cluster DNS config, then the `status.endpointPublishingStrategy.loadBalancer.dnsManagementPolicy` is automatically set to `Unmanaged`.
+It is to be noted that in this scenario the `dnsManagementPolicy` in `spec` and `status` will be different as the operator determined that the value set for `spec.endpointPublishingStrategy.loadBalancer.dnsManagementPolicy` cannot be realised.

 The support provided by the installer and this new field aren't entirely mutually exclusive, i.e. if customer has opted to disable DNS management cluster